quic/aimet/Docs/api_docs/keras_model_preparer.rst

 ===========
 The AIMET Keras ModelPreparer API has the following limitations:

+* If the model starts with a subclassed layer, the AIMET Keras ModelPreparer API will need an Keras Input Layer as input.
+  This is becuase the Keras Functional API requires an Input Layer as the first layer in the model.
+The AIMET Keras ModelPreparer API will raise an exception if the model starts with a subclassed layer and an Input Layer is not provided as input.

 * The AIMET Keras ModelPreparer API is able to convert subclass layers that have arthmetic experssion in their call function.
   However, this API and Keras, will convert these operations to TFOPLambda layers which are not currently supported by AIMET Keras Quantization API.
   If possible, it is recommended to have the subclass layers call function resemble the Keras Functional API layers.